Complaints Management Process

-Council has a formal administrative review process, called the "administrative action complaints process", in place.
-This process provides customers the opportunity to request an administrative review of decisions made by Council officers or Council in relation to the length of time, quality or how an officer has treated a customer and where there are no other appeal provisions available.
+Council has a formal complaint management process, called the "administrative action complaints process", in place.
+This process provides customers with the opportunity to request an administrative review of decisions made by Council officers or Council in relation to the length of time, quality or how an officer has treated a customer and where there are no other appeal provisions available.

 Council places a high value on feedback from its customers and this feedback is used to shape and refine the future delivery of products and services.

 A crucial part of the feedback process is the Administrative Action Complaints Policy (PDF 163 KB).
 A key objective of this policy is to promote public confidence in Council by ensuring openness and transparency in handling applications for administrative review of decisions made about its services and products.

 How to lodge a complaint

 If you have not previously raised this matter or lodged a complaint with Council, you must first contact Council.
 This complaints process is not about raising a "request for service", it is about making a complaint about the service provided or staff involved in providing the service.

 You are encouraged to play an active part in the resolution of the problem by providing Council with as much relevant information as possible and any supporting evidence to enable a solution to be found.
 Your appropriate involvement in the complaint resolution is encouraged.
 However, if your behaviour is inappropriate, contact with you may be reduced, restricted or in some cases, contact may be ceased.

 For all matters involving a Council officer, you are encouraged to contact the staff member you have been dealing with in the first instance.
 This officer will try to resolve the problem informally, where possible.